First-run setup tool to adapt the kit to your specific project stack.

 • Leave every other line untouched (surgical edits only).

 6. Confirm the machine-local paths are ignored.
-The SessionStart hook auto-adds .claude/.wizard/ to .gitignore on every run (ensureWizardIgnored in detect-stack.mjs) — confirm it, and append it manually only if the hook hasn't run yet (it holds the machine-local detection cache, which must not be committed).
+Running detect-stack.mjs in step 1 auto-adds .claude/.wizard/ to .gitignore (ensureWizardIgnored) — confirm it, and append it manually only if it's missing (it holds the machine-local detection cache, which must not be committed).
 Also ensure the other two machine-local entries from the README quick-start: .claude/settings.local.json and .claude/worktrees/ — append any that are missing.
 Do not ignore .claude/.onboarded (it's the committed marker teammates rely on).

 7. Offer the native pre-commit gate (opt-in).
 The shipped PreToolUse hook gates only commits made through Claude Code — a commit from a plain terminal bypasses it.
 Ask via AskUserQuestion (yes/no) whether to install the same gate as a native git hook.
 If yes: when the repo already uses a hook manager (husky/lefthook — check package.json and existing hook dirs), add node .claude/hooks/pre-commit-gate.mjs --native to its pre-commit config instead of fighting it; otherwise write .git/hooks/pre-commit (#!/bin/sh + exec node "$(git rev-parse --show-toplevel)/.claude/hooks/pre-commit-gate.mjs" --native) and chmod +x it.
 Note that .git/hooks/ is machine-local — teammates re-run /wizard or copy the snippet from the README.
 If no, mention the README documents the one-liner.

 8. Drop the marker.
-Write .claude/.onboarded — one short line: the date and the resolved stack, framework first (e.g. 2026-06-26 · react · pnpm · TypeScript · Tailwind · layer-first).
-This stops the SessionStart hook from prompting again, and it is committed so teammates skip onboarding.
+Write .claude/.onboarded — one short line: the date and the resolved stack (e.g. 2026-06-26 · vue · pnpm · TypeScript · Tailwind · layer-first).
+It is committed, so teammates can see the repo is onboarded and skip /wizard.

 9. Summarize.
 Tell the user exactly what changed in CLAUDE.md — placeholders resolved, structure synced, commands reconciled.
-Suggest they review git diff CLAUDE.md and the new .claude/.onboarded, then commit on a branch (never main — see rules/git-operations.md).
+Suggest they review git diff CLAUDE.md and the new .claude/.onboarded, then commit on a branch (never main — see CLAUDE.md → Git).

 10. Offer to prune (opt-in).
 The kit still ships every agent, skill, and rule — nothing was removed.
 Ask the user via AskUserQuestion (yes/no) whether to remove the capabilities this project won't use now.
-If yes, run the /prune skill — it presents the removable units as checkboxes, is graph-aware, and fixes every cross-reference.
-Note that /prune wants a clean tree, so recommend committing the onboarding first.
+If yes, tell them to type /prune — it is user-invocable only (disable-model-invocation), so you cannot start it for them; that is deliberate for a destructive skill.
+Mention /prune wants a clean tree, so recommend committing the onboarding first.
 If no, remind them /prune is available anytime later.
 Never remove anything without this explicit go-ahead.

 Search skills